 Colitis is not my story, and the lie I’ve believed the past 10 years doesn’t have to define me any longer.

-And when I arrived in this place, sound and calm, something else erupted, and if you stick close by I’m going to share it with you next.
+And when I arrived in this place, sound and calm, something else erupted.
+If you stick close by I’m going to share it with you next.

 p.s.
 I am likely to get a ton of questions from this post, so please either leave them in the comments below or email me directly HERE.